 At 50 I am smart enough to ask for your sympathy on this point, and wise enough not to wait around for it.
 Just know, as you go to the polls to vote on the bond issues to renovate and expand all of those elementary schools built in the 1960s: They were built for us.

-So, we've had to adjust to the Space Age, the Cold War, the British invasion, Kaizen, the oil crisis, globalization, and the knowledge-based economy.
+So, we've had to adjust to the Space Age, the Cold War, the British invasion, Kaizen, the oil crisis, globalization, the knowledge-based economy, and Digital Sapien.
 We survived folk music and disco and grunge and Neil Diamond.
 We've gone from three black-and-white channels (and some very weird puppets on PBS) to satellite TV and Tivo (and, come to think of it, still some very weird puppets on PBS).
 We used to have a single pair of "sneakers" that we wore for any and all sports, and now have made room in our closet for running, cross-training, tennis, hiking and biking shoes.

 Our class and its Boomer kin have perhaps traveled the furthest technologically: We are the people that can program Tivo and improve reception with rabbit ears.
 We may have been the only junior year high school Physics class forced to learn the slide rule while hiding our Bowmar Brains under the desk.
 We are still capable of changing a typewriter ribbon and text-messaging with our thumbs.
 And, not to put too fine a point on our technological flexibility, but we know how to rip MP3 files (legally, of course) and how to tape a nickel to a tone arm of a record player so the record won't skip.

 Now that I think of it, we've bought "Sympathy for the Devil" on vinyl, cassette, CD, and iTunes.
 And we would have bought it on 8-track had that technology lasted more than five minutes.
 No wonder the Rolling Stones are so rich.